fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v2.2.0/Get-AzureStorageBlobContent.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter